annccyn/dsa4263_project/README.md

 ## Datasets used:
 Synthetically generated dataset was obtained from [Hugging Face](https://huggingface.co/datasets/Nooha/cc_fraud_detection_dataset).
 - Data dictionary can be found in `DataDictionary.txt`.
+The data dictionary is for the raw data features.
+Data dictionary for engineered features can be found in the report.

 For our code, we referred to the following csv files, uploaded in [Google Drive](https://drive.google.com/file/d/1kYtxS3LhSl9DR_ONA7qdJCclRGx4t3bK/view?usp=drive_link).
 - raw_data.csv (downloaded from hugging face)